rrameshs/pentaho4-pdi-buildpack/README.md

 ```

 Note that the scripts in the latest revisions of the Pentaho 4 PDI template ([pentaho4-pdi](https://github.com/voxgen/pentaho4-pdi)) already take this approach.

+### hlpr_call_entry_points_friendly_names.csv

+This file contains a list of the DNIS numbers used as entry points to the IVR.
+Since this typically needs to be set by OSS rather than developers, this file can be included in the deployment directory as an external file (i.e. not packaged in the tar file).

+If this file is present in the deployment directory then it will override any file with the same name included in the tar file.

 ## Staging Process
 The buildpack extracts and deploys the package provided in the push directory and then performs the following steps: